JamesHBickerton/DevNotes/Notes/html.md

 CSS includes selectors (i.e. h1) and then the style which includes properties (i.e. color, font-size) and values (i.e. blue, 14px).
 Properties and values together are called declarations/styles.
 The declaration block includes ALL the properties and values for the selector.
 ALL of this together (including the selector) is called a <strong>CSS rule</strong>.

+<'link href="styles.css" rel="stylesheet"/> - is a good way to let the html know that this is a stylesheet - this is put in the head of the HTML.